brianglass/anastasis/files/syn-sep01.md

 On the same day, commemoration of the holy Apostles Mark, Aristarchos and Zeno.

-On the same day, commemoration of the holy Martyrs Bishop Philemon, Fortunatus and the holy Martyr GaÃ¯ana.
+On the same day, commemoration of the holy Martyrs Bishop Philemon, Fortunatus and the holy Martyr Gaïana.

 **Verses
-**GaÃ¯ana, give your back to burning flame,
+**Gaïana, give your back to burning flame,
 That you may flee the back of sword of flame.

 On the same day, commemoration of the fifteen holy Martyrs who, thrown into a boat that was set alight, drowned in the sea.